gr8scott88/Pymodoro/README.md

 	Work: 25 min
 	Rest: 15 min

-Utilizes "play/pause" keyboard command, so will work with any windows media client
+Utilizes "play/pause" keyboard command, so will work with any windows media client.